 Computer-based tests are administered and scored according to computer-based testing methodologies.
-Although the multiple-choice exams that are administered exclusively by paper-and-pencil have a process that is similar to the description below, this section and the next, "Grading of Examinations: A Timeline," provide details about CAS-specific Exams 5-9.
+Although the multiple-choice exams that are administered exclusively by paper-and-pencil have a process that is similar to the description below, this section and the next, Grading of Examinations: A Timeline, provide details about CAS-specific Exams 5-9.

 Examination papers are sent to the CAS Office upon completion of the examination.
 The CAS Office prepares the examinations for the grading process.
-Approximately one week after all examinations have been completed, the examination and a preliminary list of multiple-choice answers will be posted in the "Admissions/Exams" section of the CAS Web Site.
+Approximately one week after all examinations have been completed, the examination and a preliminary list of multiple-choice answers will be posted on the Exams page of the CAS website.
 This is intended to assist candidates and the Examination Committee in determining whether they believe a question is ambiguous or defective.